yaqubz/FYP/UnknownArea_v2/README.md

 ## Overview

-This package, along with `swarmserver`, allows multiple drones to autonomously search an unknown area and land on specific ArUco markers, while ensuring that no two drones target the same marker,
+This package runs a drone to perform a set of known waypoints, before turning on monocular depth-mapping and reading ToF sensor data to search an unknown area for ArUco markers.
+Deployed along with `swarmserver` on multiple drones will ensure that no two drones target the same marker.

 ## Quick Start Guide